iobis/obistherm/README.md

 - [Global Ocean Physics Reanalysis (CMEMS - GLORYS)](https://data.marine.copernicus.eu/product/GLOBAL_MULTIYEAR_PHY_001_030/description) - The GLORYS product is the CMEMS global ocean eddy-resolving reanalysis (1993 onward).
 It is based on the current real-time global forecasting CMEMS system.
 The model component is the NEMO platform.
 This is a modeled product, with 50 vertical levels and offered at a 1/12° resolution (equirectangular grid).
 This is a L4 product.
 - [Daily Global 5km Satellite Sea Surface Temperature (NOAA - CoralTemp)](https://coralreefwatch.noaa.gov/product/5km/index_5km_sst.php) - The NOAA Coral Reef Watch (CRW) daily global 5km Sea Surface Temperature (SST) product (CoralTemp), shows the nighttime ocean temperature measured at the surface (1986 onward).
 The product was developed from two related reanalysis (i.e. reprocessed) SST products and a near real-time SST product.
 - [Multi-Scale Ultra High Resolution Sea Surface Temperature (NASA - MUR-SST)](https://podaac.jpl.nasa.gov/dataset/MUR-JPL-L4-GLOB-v4.1) - MUR provides global SST data every day at a spatial resolution of 0.01 degrees in longitude-latitude coordinates, roughly at 1 km intervals (2002 onward).
 The MUR dataset is among the highest resolution SST analysis datasets currently available.
 - [Global Ocean OSTIA Sea Surface Temperature and Sea Ice Analysis](https://data.marine.copernicus.eu/product/SST_GLO_SST_L4_NRT_OBSERVATIONS_010_001/description) - The OSTIA global foundation Sea Surface Temperature product provides daily gap-free maps of Foundation Sea Surface Temperature at 0.05° grid resolution, using in-situ and satellite data from both infrared and microwave radiometers (2007 onward).
 The OSTIA system is run by the UK's Met Office and delivered by IFREMER PU.
 This is a L4 product.
+Recent data comes from the NRT (Near Real Time) version of the product, while older data comes from the Reprocessed version (see column `ostiaProduct`).

 ## Codes

 The production of this dataset is simple and depends on a single code: `get_temperatures.R` (and associated functions).
 An overview of the production steps is available [here](https://github.com/iobis/obis-therm/blob/main/pseudocode.md).
-Before starting, ensure that all requirements are met (see `requirements.R`).
+Before starting, ensure that all requirements are met (run `setup.R`).

 Once the data is downloaded, the separate `parquet` files are aggregated, the H3 index is added, and the file is converted to GeoParquet.
 This is done through the `aggregate_files.R`